murderteeth/kong/README.md

 ### viem, https://viem.sh
-Kong uses viem to interface evms.
+Kong uses viem to interface with rpcs.
 Because viem is new and changing often, all of kong's package.json files are hardcoded with the same viem version.
 To upgrade viem, manually update all package/package.json files then run `yarn` from root.

 ## Production